Dateline: Belgrade, Serbia

 Bergen is one of Norway’s biggest tourist destinations, boasting stunning views of the Nordic country’s fjords along its west coast.
 Anyone looking to become more than just a tourist in Bergen may be convinced otherwise by the city’s brutally expensive food and drinks.
 Even supermarkets charge prices that are almost double anything else you will find in Europe.

-The silver lining is that 3-star and 4-star hotels offer remarkably good value and most attractions are either free or almost free.
-If you’re looking for a more permanent residence, a 900sqft apartment will cost you anywhere from $1400 to $2100 a month.
+The silver lining is that 3-star and 4-star hotels offer remarkably good value, and most attractions are either free or almost free.
+If you’re looking for a more permanent residence, a 900sqft apartment will cost you anywhere from $1500 to $2500 monthly.

-Beating out New York City as the most expensive city in the United States, Honolulu, Hawaii takes sixth place among the world’s most expensive cities.
+Beating New York City as the most expensive city in the United States, Honolulu, Hawaii, takes sixth place among the world’s most expensive cities.

 But high food prices barely scratch the surface of Honolulu’s real cost of living problems.
 While the city’s overall cost of living is 90% higher than the national average, housing prices are a full 209% above average.
 Demand for vacation properties in Hawaii means the median price of a home on Oahu is $730,000.
 And if you can manage to rent something long-term, you’ll be lucky to get something below $2100 a month.

 New York unquestionably lives up to its reputation as one of the most expensive cities in the world.
-Groceries can cost anywhere from 28 to 39% more than the US national average and eating out is equally expensive.
-A meal for two at a half-decent restaurant accompanied by some wine will cost you at least $75, if not more – 60% higher than the national average.
+Groceries can cost anywhere from 28 to 39% more than the US national average, and eating out is equally expensive.
+A meal for two at a half-decent restaurant with some wine will cost you at least $75, if not more – 60% higher than the national average.

 Like Honolulu, the most painful price point for New Yorkers is rent.
 The median monthly rent in Manhattan is a whopping $3,100 (and an average of $3,600), and Brooklyn isn’t much better at just over $2,600.
 These prices are an astounding 65% of New Yorkers’ median income.

-There’s not much room for an abundant life when you are handing over two-thirds of your paycheck every month just to put a roof over your head.
+There’s not much room for an abundant life when you hand over two-thirds of your monthly paycheck just to put a roof over your head.

 On top of rent, a family of four can expect to spend an additional $4,300 on day-to-day expenses.
 No one said raising a family in New York was cheap.
 And, even if you’re single, you will still have to pay the city’s higher tax rates and additional taxes you won’t find in most other parts of the country.

-One of the world’s most populous cities, Tokyo is Japan’s “new capital,” reflective of the fast-paced high-tech vibe that the “New Japan” has embraced.
-A three-bedroom apartment can cost upwards of 9,000 USD while astronomical real estate prices put the likes of New York’s SoHo lofts to shame.
-Still, the average monthly rent sits just around $2,500.
+One of the world’s most populous cities, Tokyo is Japan’s “new capital,” reflective of the fast-paced, high-tech vibe that the “New Japan” has embraced.
+A three-bedroom apartment can cost upwards of $9,000, while astronomical real estate prices put the likes of New York’s SoHo lofts to shame.
+Still, the average monthly rent sits at just around $2,500.

-The cost of entertainment is ludicrously high in Tokyo where it can cost as much as 46USD for two tickets at the movie theatre.
+The cost of entertainment is ludicrously high in Tokyo, where it can cost as much as $46 for two tickets at the movie theatre.
 Transportation isn’t any cheaper, neither is fast food, gym memberships, or clothes.
-Some grocery items such as milk will also substantially set you back.
+Some grocery items, such as milk, will substantially set you back.

 Still, many expats and tourists continue to flock to the city, enchanted by the mysticism surrounding Japanese culture.
 Japanese food and traditions are unlike anything in the rest of the world.